eCook Meal

 HURRY WITH THE CURRY

 Return the pan to medium heat with a drizzle of oil.
 When hot, fry the diced Onion until golden, 6-7 minutes (shifting occasionally).
-Add the grated garlic and the curry paste (to taste), and fry until fragrant, 1-2 minutes (shifting constantly).
-Pour in the Cooked Chopped Tomato and 450ml of water.
+Add the grated Garlic and the curry paste (to taste), and fry until fragrant, 1-2 minutes (shifting constantly).
+Pour in the cooked chopped tomato and 450ml of water.
 Stir until the curry paste is incorporated into the liquid and bring to a boil.
 Once boiling, lower the heat and simmer until the sauce is reduced, 12-15 minutes.
 In the final 5 minutes, stir through the shredded Spinach until wilted.
 Loosen with a splash of water if it’s too thick.
 Remove from the heat, cover, and set aside.

 CREAMY & ZESTY